Simple strategies versus optimal schedules in multi-agent patrolling: Introduction

+In 2011, Czyzowicz et al.~\cite{esa2011} proposed some simple variants of patrolling problems.
+One of them was as follows\footnote{ In their problem, time is in $[0, \infty)$ instead of $\Rset$.
+This difference does not affect our analysis essentially, as we will see at the end of Section~\ref{subsection: discretization}. }:

-\begin{FencePatrollingProblem} We want to patrol a fence (line segment) using $k$ mobile agents.
-We are given the speed limits of the agents $v _1$, \ldots, $v _k$ and the \emph{idle time} $T > 0$.
-For each point~$x$ on the fence and time $t \in \Rset$, there must be an agent who visits the point~$x$ during the interval $[t, t+T)$.
+\begin{FencePatrollingProblem} We want to patrol an interval (called the fence) using $k$ mobile agents.
+We are given their maximum speeds $v _1$, \ldots, $v _k \geq 0$ and the \emph{idle time} $T > 0$.
+For each point~$x$ on the fence and time $t \in \Rset$, there must be an agent who visits $x$ during the interval $[t, t+T)$.
 How long can the fence be? \end{FencePatrollingProblem}